philipparndt/vscode-markdown-tables/README.md

 All contributions are welcome.

-If you found a bug or propose a new feature for the extension, please create an issue.
+If you find a bug or propose a new feature for the extension, please create an issue.

 [LICENSE]: ./LICENSE
 [license-badge]: https://img.shields.io/badge/license-MIT-blue.svg